 St. Piran is the patron saint of Cornwall, and of tin miners.
 March 5th is St. Piran's Day, and we gather to enjoy a pasty, and connect with other Cornish annually to celebrate.
 Our annual pasty lunch is typically held either the Saturday prior to, or immediately after March 5th.

-The 21st Annual St. Piran’s Day Luncheon will take place on either the 3rd, or the 10th of March, 2018.
+The 22nd Annual St. Piran’s Day Luncheon will take place on either the 3rd, or the 10th of March, 2018.
 Details will be announced very soon.

 Kernewek Lowender in Cornish means “Cornish Happiness”.

 Kernewek Lowender Incorporated was formed in 1972, after a group of local community minded people gathered with the mission of creating a festival to celebrate and revive their region’s significant Cornish festival.